stephhazlitt/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 <img src = "../images/tabranch_tweet.png" width = "500"></img>

 Now, actually *opening* my own code makes me feel vulnerable 😨.
 What if the approach is wrong?
 What if my code is dreadful?
 I push past the nerves—mostly—and have found that the dialogue from being open makes the resulting work, and my code, much better.
-Even for this just-for-fun 👀 look at Rufus Hummingbirds!
+Even for this just-for-fun 👀 look at Rufous Hummingbirds!

 <img src = "../images/more_tweets.png" width = "500"></img>